UXSoc/UX-glitch/Documentation/SECURITY_WARNING.md

 You are solely responsible for managing any of your secret information, including authorization, and project id tokens.
 Do not be careless with any private/secret information.
 Use at your own risk.

+You may want to consider using [Two-Factor Authentication](https://help.github.com/en/articles/securing-your-account-with-two-factor-authentication-2fa).
+Also may want to consider setting up a developer token to work as way to potentially alert you if keys are leaked, from [this tutorial](https://github.com/UXSoc/UX-glitch/blob/master/Documentation/EXTRAS.md#improve-security).

 ## Issues

 ### GitHub Private Repos